iCloud explained and how to set it up

 Find My iPhone, iPad, iPod touch and Mac are also a part of iCloud.
 You can view the location of your devices by visiting iCloud.com or from another iDevice.
 Which could be extremely valuable locating a lost device.

 iCloud automatically backs up your iOS device when it’s connected to a power source. iCloud backs up your camera roll, devices settings, app data, home screen, and app organization, messages (iMessages, SMS and MMS) and ringtones.
 You can restore from a previous iCloud backup during the setup process after restoring your device in iTunes or after Erasing All Content an Settings from the iDevice.
+Some user can not backup on the iCloud after updating to iOS 9.0+.
+This can be a troublesome problems.

 Setting Up iCloud